smXplorer/AlliGator/docs/source/alligator-settings-window.rst

         + *Ticks*: whether or not to display the axes ticks.
         + *Labels*: whether or not to display the tick labels.
         + *Size*: label size in pixels.
-        + *Distance*: distance of the labels from the axess in pixels.
+        + *Distance*: distance of the labels from the axes in pixels.

 .. _alligator-settings-phasor-graph: